-Owl & Panther Project – Established in 1997 this project provides refuge through creative writing and counseling to refugee families who have been impacted by trauma, torture and traumatic dislocation in the Tucson, AZ
+Owl & Panther Project – Established in 1995, this projects provides quality expressive arts programing and community for refugee families impacted by torture, trauma and traumatic dislocation who have been resettled in Tucson, AZ.

 In addition, The Hopi Foundation has endowment funds that support long-term investments of our mission through partnership with the Arizona Community Foundation who manages our endowment funds.